ArmenHagopian/AI_self-driving-car-simulation/README.md

 > If the file exists and -c is not used, the model will be retrained.<br>
 > If the file doesn't exist and -c is used, the file will be created.<br>
 > No warranty is provided otherwise.

+The `drive.py` file is used to launch the model and drive the car in the simulator.

 ## How to train a model
 Two files are required: